jeffrichley/pytest-drill-sergeant/planning/IMPLEMENTATION_PLAN.md

 - **NEW: Coverage Integration** - Per-test coverage collection with pytest-cov
 - **NEW: CAR (Coverage-to-Assertion Ratio)** calculation system
 - **NEW: Coverage Signature Generation** for similarity detection
-- **NEW: Dynamic Duplicate Detection** using coverage-based similarity
+- **NEW: Dynamic Duplicate Detection** using coverage-based similarity with CLI and pytest integration
 - **NEW: Coverage Data Storage** - JSON file-based persistence with retrieval API
 - **NEW: Coverage Trends Analysis** - Historical analysis and trend tracking
 - **NEW: Coverage CLI Integration** - `ds test --coverage` with advanced options